1. Intro

 shared memory for communication between languages, but containers often limit

 the shared memory space to 64MB by default.
+By mounting your home directory, the

 podman run --rm \